OfficeDev/Word-Add-in-JavaScript-SliceDataChunks/README.md

 <a name="troubleshooting"></a>
 ## Troubleshooting

-- If the add-in starts with a blank document, ensure that the **StartAction** property of the WordDocumentEmitter project is set to *DocumentForEditing.docx* (not to *New Word Document*).
+- If the add-in starts with a blank document, ensure that the **Start Document** property of the WordDocumentEmitter project is set to *DocumentForEditing.docx* (not to *New Word Document*).
 - If the document opens in read-only mode, click the **Enable editing** button.
 - If the add-in does not appear in the task pane of the document, Choose **Insert > My Add-ins > Word Document Emitter**.